 How you approach a relationship with your stepkids will depend a lot on their ages.
 Teenagers could have a tougher time with a new stepparent's presence than younger children, and you have fewer years to get to know them.
 A younger child might be more likely to eventually trust and love you as a stepparent.

-Regardless of age, your stepchildren will respond to your authenticity and willingness to show up for this blended family relationship.
+Regardless of age, your stepchildren will respond to your authenticity and willingness to show up for this high functioning blended family relationship.

 Tips for creating a strong bond with your stepkids: